mozilla/gcp-ingestion/docs/ingestion-beam/contextual-services-job.md

 ### Pub/Sub republished topic

-The input to this job is a subset of decoded messages containing all `contextual-services` namespace messages.
+The input to this job is the subset of decoded messages in the `contextual-services` namespace.

 ### `FilterByDoctype`